Periodontal Disease – Gainesville, FL

 More than 64 million Americans have periodontal disease, according to the CDC, but only some get timely treatment for it.
 Gum disease is a severe infection of the mouth that can destroy your teeth and gums and even lead to tooth loss if left untreated.
-At Exceptional Dentistry in Gainesville, FL, Dr. Art Mowery and Dr. Kim Mowery offer advanced treatment for gum disease using some of the most innovative technologies and protocols.
-We can get gum disease under control and keep your gums free of an infection for years to come.
+At Exceptional Dentistry & Sedation Center in Gainesville, FL, Dr. Art Mowery and Dr. Kim Mowery offer advanced treatment for periodontal disease in Gainesville, FL, using some of the most innovative technologies and protocols.
+We can get gum disease under control and keep your gums free of infection for years to come.

 Symptoms of Gum Disease

 - Persistent bad breath

 - Tooth loss